The Washington Department of Fish and Wildlife is investigating the first livestock death blamed on wolves in this year's grazing season.

 Wielgus monitored the pack last year.
 He found salt licks were attracting cattle near the den site, aggravating the problem.
 His wildlife camera video of the Colville National Forest shows cattle and wolves crossing paths.
 It's a large expanse of public land on which ranchers have paid to graze cattle for decades.

 During the study, Wielgus followed wolves and cattle to track wolf depredations, the term used to refer to injuries or deaths attributed to wolves.
-He found that 99 percent of ranchers in wolf occupied areas in Washington lose one out of a thousand cattle to wolves.
-The rancher who lost cattle to the Profanity Peak pack had a 3 percent loss rate – 30 times what Wielgus observed.
+He found that 99 percent of ranchers in wolf-occupied areas in Washington lose one out of 1,000 cattle to wolves.
+The rancher who lost cattle to the Profanity Peak pack had a three percent loss rate –- 30 times what Wielgus observed.